Kevin Merida

-Kevin Merida (born January 17, 1957) is an American journalist, author and newspaper editor.
-He currently serves as executive editor at the Los Angeles Times, where he oversees and coordinates all news gathering operations, including city and national desks, Sports and Features departments, Times Community News and Los Angeles Times en Español.
+Kevin Merida (born January 17, 1957) is an American journalist and author.
+He formerly served as executive editor at the Los Angeles Times, where he oversaw and coordinated all news gathering operations, including city and national desks, Sports and Features departments, Times Community News and Los Angeles Times en Español.

 Prior to joining the Times, Merida was a ESPN senior VP and editor-in-chief.
-He supervised the creation and launch in May 2016 of Andscape., a multimedia platform that explores the intersections of race, sports and culture.
-As editor in chief, Merida expanded The Undefeated brand across The Walt Disney Company, with a content portfolio encompassing journalism, documentaries and television specials, albums, music videos, live events, digital talk shows and two bestselling children’s books.
+He supervised the creation and launch in May 2016 of The Undefeated (rebranded as "Andscape" in 2022).
+A multimedia platform that explores the intersections of race, sports and culture, editor in chief Merida expanded The Undefeated brand across The Walt Disney Company, with a content portfolio encompassing journalism, documentaries and television specials, albums, music videos, live events, digital talk shows and two bestselling children’s books.

 During his tenure at ESPN, Merida oversaw the investigative/news enterprise unit, the television shows “E:60” and “Outside the Lines.”
 He chaired ESPN’s editorial board.

 Early life and education

-Kevin Merida was born in Wichita, Kansas, and raised in the Washington, D.C. area.
-He is the eldest of two children born to the late Jesse Merida, a geologist and paleontologist employed with the United States Geological Survey andSmithsonian Institution.
+Kevin Merida was born in Wichita, Kansas, and raised in the Washington, D.C., area.
+He is the eldest of two children born to the late Jesse Merida, a geologist and paleontologist employed with the United States Geological Survey and Smithsonian Institution.
 His mother, Doris, (née Ewell) worked as a communications specialist and FOIA officer for the National Science Foundation.

-He attended Crossland High School, among the first group of children in the US to be bused under a 1971 Supreme Court ruling.
+Merida attended Crossland High School, among the first group of children in the U.S. to be bused under a 1971 Supreme Court ruling.
 He graduated from Boston University.
 After graduating, he attended the University of California, Berkeley's "Summer Program for Minority Journalists."
-Merida lives in Los Angeles with his wife, journalist, author and former Washington Post columnist Donna Britt.
-In 2012, The Huffington Post named the couple one of the "Black Voices Power Couples" of the year.

 Career

 Merida's journalistic and research focus generally involves biographies about "difficult subjects," as described by the Houston Institute for Race & Justice.
 He has covered biographical subjects like Strom Thurmond, Bob Dole, George W. Bush, and Newt Gingrich.

 Merida began his journalism career at the Milwaukee Journal.
 He served as a general assignments reporter and rotating city desk editor from 1979 to 1983.

-In 1983, Merida was recruited by the "Dallas Morning News", where he initially worked as a special projects reporter and local political writer.
+In 1983, Merida was recruited by the Dallas Morning News, where he initially worked as a special projects reporter and local political writer.
 He was later promoted to Washington-based national correspondent and White House correspondent covering the George H.W.
 Bush presidency.
 He concluded his tenure at the paper as assistant managing editor in charge of foreign and national news coverage.
 At those newspapers, he wrote about crime and society.